 The Business Studies with Foundation Year programme is a full-time, four year course which allows you to follow one of five pathways.
 Each pathway allows you to study towards a full honours degree from Leeds University Business School.

-- Accounting pathway – this leads to the award of BSc Accounting and Finance
+- Accounting and Finance pathway – this leads to the award of BSc Accounting and Finance

 - Management pathway – this leads to the award of BA Management